 About Omar Mouneimne

 Omar Mouneimne is one of the most sought-after defence coaches in modern day rugby.
-He has gained unprecedented experience around the world from Super Rugby with the Sharks to his current coaching role in the Premiership with Bristol Bears.
+He has gained unprecedented experience around the world from Super Rugby with the Sharks to his current coaching role in the Premiership with Exeter Chiefs.
 His career has also seen him coach at International level with Italy which saw him headhunted for roles at Edinburgh Rugby and Stade Francis.
 He has achieved many milestones and will share secrets he’s learnt, having reached Super Rugby semis finals and finals, won the Challenge Cup, Vodacom Cup, been a Currie Cup semi-finalist and more.

 Omar will Share his experiences under world renowned coaches such as World Cup winning coach Rassie Erasmus whom he worked with for 3 years as well as the legendary Nick Mallet who swears by his methodology.